Guinean police clash with protesters over election fears

 Opposition parties accuse Conde, who took office in 2010 following the first democratic transfer of power since independence in 1958, of planning to rig the vote.

-The demonstrators, many of them shirtless, hurled stones at security forces firing tear gas to disperse them along one of the rundown seaside capital's main highways, linking the city centre to the airport.
+The demonstrators, many of them shirtless, hurled stones at security forces firing tear gas along one of the rundown seaside capital's main highways, linking the city centre to the airport.

 At least three people were wounded, including one who was shot in the chest, witnesses said.